gopher-net/macvlan-docker-plugin/README.md

 - *Note:* The host-interface flag is the Docker host's eth interface.
 It shouldnt be required for the driver but this is a bit lazy and isnt honoring docker network opts yet.

-In the repo directory, use the binary named `macvlan-docker-plugin-0.2-Linux-x86_64`.
+In the repo directory, use the binary named `macvlan-docker-plugin-0.3-Linux-x86_64`.
 Feel free to rename it :)

 ```
 $ git clone https://github.com/gopher-net/macvlan-docker-plugin.git
 $ cd macvlan-docker-plugin/binaries
-$ ./macvlan-docker-plugin-0.2-Linux-x86_64 -d
+$ ./macvlan-docker-plugin-0.3-Linux-x86_64 -d --host-interface=eth1 --mode=bridge

 # -d is debug
+# --host-interface is the master interface, eth0, eth1 etc. The docker network create needs to correspond to that subnet for bridge mode
 ```

 **3.** Create a network with Docker

 **Note** the subnet needs to correspond to the master interface.
 In this example, the nic `eth1` is attached to a subnet `192.168.1.0/24`.
 The container needs to be on the same *broadast domain* as the default gateway.
 In this case it is a router with the address of `192.168.1.1`.

 ```
 $ docker network create -d macvlan --subnet=192.168.1.0/24 --gateway=192.168.1.1 -o host_iface=eth1 net1